Ir a contenido

 Rollover Rules

 One of the notable differences between HSAs and FSAs is the approach to rollover funds.
 HSAs allow you to carry over your unused funds from year to year, while FSAs typically operate on a "use-it-or-lose-it" principle.
-However, some FSAs offer a rollover option of up to $550 or a grace period for spending remaining funds.
+However, some FSAs offer a rollover option of up to $550 or a grace period for spending the remaining funds.

 Eligible Expenses